embedl/embedl-models/README.md

 ### Usage

 The recommended way to use FlashHead is vLLM with the custom generation pipeline provided in this package.
+Note that the code might need to be run within a `__main__` block due to multiprocessing.

 #### vLLM